yashap/parker/FEATURE_LIST.md

 What am I planning to work on next?

+- Clean up all the vibe-coded code from adding places search (frontend and backend)
+- Switch to [encrypted .env](https://dotenvx.com/), and stop ignoring .env files
 - Is it possible to do conversion to Temport.Instant within ts-rest?
 - Can I make supertokens migrate during normal migrations, not on startup?
 - Better create parking spot FE